jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-05-05:47:55/index.md

 3. **As I will be joining almost by the end of Sept'23, will I be allowed to directly appear for the 1st Semester Term-End Exams or will there be any conditional for missing the Mid-Terms in the 1st Semester ?
 Are there any ways in which I can compensate for them by giving my Mid-Terms seperately after joining at the end of Sept'23 ?**
    <details>
    <summary>[Click to Expand] <strong>Explanation:</strong></summary>
+   I am willing to take whatever conditional the authority will seek from me to compensate for the mid-terms.   <br>
    Since, joining at the end of Sept'23 will provide me good enough time, I will by default finish off reading the standard references related to courses in the1st semester, except for the seminar courses before taking admission in Sept'23.
-For a quick reference, I have created aon a list of <a href="https://jeanbourgain8.github.io/posts/Blogsite/2023-03-05-05%3A43%3A56/">resources</a> for you to verify and suggest any additions or corrections necessary.
-I am willing to take whatever conditional the authority will seek from me to compensate for the mid-terms.
+For a quick reference, I have created a list of <a href="https://jeanbourgain8.github.io/posts/Blogsite/2023-03-05-05%3A43%3A56/">resources</a> for you to verify and suggest any additions or corrections you think are necessary.
+Thanks!
    </details>

 ---